The-History-Club/.github/README.md

 # .github
-This is a reposotory for the Gunn High School History Club.
+This is a repository for the Gunn High School History Club.